Backbone81/membership/README.md

 - Can we drop the interface for Message and collapse all message types into a single message which has all fields any message could have?
 That way we could be able to drop the interface and prevent memory allocations due to interface conversion.
+- The tests for messages are very repeating.
+Look into re-using code.
+- Check if we are actually discarding indirect probes when we receive a direct ack late?
+- The message setup in the message tests are quite repetitive.
+We should consolidate them.